Sjors/nado-book/attacks/guix.md

 Let’s say you just read the Facebook terms and conditions, but it turns out those terms and conditions point to some other document — perhaps the entirety of US copyright law.
 So now you have to read that too.

-Similarly, just reviewing the Bitcoin Core code isn’t enough, because like most computer programs, it uses all sorts of other things, known as dependencies, mostly in the form of libraries (see chapter @sec:libsecp).
+Similarly, just reviewing the Bitcoin Core code isn’t enough, because like most computer programs, it uses all sorts of other things, known as dependencies, mostly in the form of libraries (see chapter 4).
 And each library might in turn use some other library, and so forth and so on.
 So you need to inspect all of those too.

 One of the constraints Bitcoin Core developers work with is to keep the number of dependencies as small as possible, and also to not update them all the time.
 Such updates require extra review work.
 And of course, the people who maintain those dependencies know Bitcoin Core is using them; all the more reason to be somewhat on your toes to make sure that those projects are being scrutinized, too.